 As time passes, it’s not uncommon for physicians to find an alternative or off-label uses for medications and in the case of Latisse, that’s actually how it’s cosmetic use started.
 A few years back, there was a study performed to see the efficacy behind using latanoprost (an active ingredient found in Latisse) as a way to darken hypopigmented scars due to the commonly reported side effect of skin darkening reported by users of Latisse or eye drops for glaucoma.

 The developing research around this new method also discusses the addition of laser treatment.
-At Reflections, we are proud to offer our patients over 26 different types of lasers that treat a variety of skin concerns.
+At Reflections Center, we are proud to offer our patients over 26 different types of lasers that treat a variety of skin concerns.
 With hypopigmentation being some of the most difficult scars to address, we’re excited to see additional treatments being researched in the hopes of becoming a viable option.

 Hypopigmentation is the discoloration of the skin that occurs after an injury has occurred to the skin.
 An injury to the skin could be accidental or caused by a previous surgical procedure that has left a scar.
 Certain skin types and injuries can result in hypopigmentation which is when the healing skin loses pigmentation, often looking white or several shades lighter than the unaffected skin surrounding the scar.
 This type of scar can be harder to camouflage since you would be attempting to deepen the tone of the scar rather than conceal a deep reddish-brown color more commonly seen in healing scars.

 After an injury or surgical procedure scars that develop can heal in a few ways.
 The three main ways a scar will appear is with hyperpigmentation (the most common way), hypopigmentation and hyperpigmentation with the formation of a keloid.
-We see all three varieties at Reflections and have been treating patients looking to soften the appearance of their scars for years using a variety of lasers and alternative skin rejuvenating techniques.
+We see all three varieties at Reflections Center and have been treating patients looking to soften the appearance of their scars for years using a variety of lasers and alternative skin rejuvenating techniques.

 When the skin heals after a surgical incision or injury, the skin is essentially damaged and begins to heal itself; which is different for every unique skin type.
 In most cases patients will experience hyperpigmentation, darkening of the skin, with the skin eventually lightening with time and blending in easily with the surrounding skin.
 In other cases, patients will see their skin heal to a lighter shade than their natural skin.
 This can cause patients to feel self-conscious about their scar being noticeable due to its much lighter color.
 In the past, we have used CO2 lasers to improve the appearance of hypopigmentation by breaking up the scar tissue and triggering the skin’s natural healing process.